ebubekirbastama/EBSSeleniumControlClass/README.md

   <li> More methods will be added in the future</li>
   <li> This class is prepared for Selenium 4 and above versions</li>
   <li> In order to use this class, you need to Install Selenium in your Project</li>
+  <li> Don't forget to add EBS Selenium Control.srvs and EBSSelenium Control.op to the "ChromeDriver" you defined while using Options, or you will get an error.</li>
 </ul>